-Structural performance of laminated glass in frameless point-supported overhead canopy applications is very critical because of high stress concentrations at the fixing points.
+The structural performance of laminated glass in frameless point-supported overhead canopy applications is very critical because of high-stress concentrations at the fixing points.
 In these applications, glass elements are held in position to sustain the imposed load without any structural framework running along the edges.
 Instead, the panels have metal patch plates or point fixings called rotules or spider fittings.

-In these types of applications, the flexural behavior of the panel is very different from the one for a framed glass panel as large stress concentrations are observed around the rotule fixings.
+In these types of applications, the flexural behaviour of the panel is very different from the one for a framed glass panel as large stress concentrations are observed around the rule fixings.
 Structural analysis for one such application was performed in SJ Mepla software.

-Table 2 gives a comparison of structural performances results in terms of induced deflections and stress levels in a glass panel of size 1194 mm x 1500 mm subjected to point load of 50 Kg for a duration of 1 hour.
-The analysis has been performed on following glass constructions.
+Table 2 gives a comparison of structural performance results in terms of induced deflections and stress levels in a glass panel of size 1194 mm x 1500 mm subjected to a point load of 50 Kg for a duration of 1 hour.
+The analysis has been performed on the following glass constructions.

 6 mm Tempered + 0.89 SentryGlas® Ionoplast + 6 mm Tempered